 The lethal metals that are discharged into the water are consumed by animals.
-And therefore, there is a huge change in their tissues, reproduction, behavior, biochemistry, and growth due to metal consumption.
+And therefore, there is a huge change in their tissues, reproduction, behaviour, biochemistry, and growth due to metal consumption.
 In this article, we are going to discuss the causes and effects of marine pollution, and policies or laws that have been surpassed to prevent it.

 Different causes of Ocean & Marine Pollution

 In several ways, the input sources of marine pollution into the ecosystem can be identified.
 Point source pollution and other major source of pollution are explained below.
 There are various types of inputs for the pollution and some of these are:

 - Direct Discharge of waste

 - Land Runoff or surface runoff

 - Pollution due to mining in the deep sea

 - Trash and debris in the ocean

 Direct Discharge of Waste